Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 1097: Siege of Antioch, the population put to the sword
 > Turkish emirs at that point had become involved in petty rivalry no one came to the aid of Antioch when they requested help.
 Other Muslim leaders knowing the army's ultimate goal was Jerusalem gave them food, arms and passage to save themselves.

-1099: Army reached the walls Jerusalem, 1 week siege leading to Crusaders entering the city on 15 July 1099 and civilians being put to death.
+1099: Army reached the walls Jerusalem, with 1 week siege leading to Crusaders entering the city on 15 July 1099 and civilians being put to death.
 > Muslim world was obviously hit hard by the loss of the 3rd holiest site, Fatimids tried to back the city but failed.
 The Turks were indulged in civil war and the Abassids were just a name the muslims were in no position to fight back.

 Crusaders were unchallenged due to the inability of the Muslim world at the time to respond so fortified their power along Syrian and Palestine coast leading to 4 Crusader kingdoms.